-Washington, DC, and the surrounding Northern Virginia/Maryland area, is home to eight military installations.
+Washington, DC, and the surrounding Northern Virginia/Maryland area is home to eight military installations.
 With a plentiful supply of public transportation connecting so many people, it is a great place to live, work, and visit.
-As you may not know, so much the District offer free admission to visitors and locals alike, such as museums.
-Obviously, if you are a history buff, DC includes some of the most important places in American history and is a great place to get away to.
+As you may not know, so much the District offers free admission to visitors and locals alike, such as museums.
+Obviously, if you are a history buff, DC includes some of the most important places in American history and is a great place to getaway.

 Some of you may remember this video about DC (more specifically, Congress).
 Check it out!